 Before June 2018, most websites having Google Maps on user websites such as contact pages or locations used to work without the API Keys.
 However, Google has now enforced that websites must have an API key associated with the Maps API.
 In case of missing Google API Key, it will generate an error or degrade the experience of the Map.

 Websites without Billing Accounts

-With the new updated policy, the websites having Google Maps API Key added but hasn’t connected the billing gateway to their accounts will work, but it may disruption on high usage with the limit of the Free tier is crossed, Google has ended the Requests per Day and is effective from 11th June 2018, the Google Maps will start malfunction or totally stop the service.
-The good thing is that most of the websites don’t cross the free usage limit and will keep working if the API Key is added, so if you have the high traffic it is important to connect the payment gateway.
+With the new updated policy, the websites having Google Maps API Key added but with an unconnected billing gateway to their accounts will work.
+However, it may cause disruption upon high usage when the limit of the Free tier is crossed.
+Google has ended the “Requests per Day”, and effective from 11th June 2018 the Google Maps will start malfunctioning or totally stop the service.
+The good news is that most of the websites don’t cross the free usage limit and will keep working if the API Key is added.
+Therefore, if you have high traffic it is important to connect the payment gateway.

 What are the Benefits of Link Billing Gateway